-Earthquake Drill: Great ShakeOut

-Thursday, October 15, 2015 at 10:15 a.m.
+Earthquake Drill: Great ShakeOut Thursday, October 18, 2018 at 10:18 a.m.

-Occidental participates in the Great ShakeOut's "Drop, Cover and Hold On" drill.
-The entire campus community participates in the Great ShakeOut drill; extended drills with building evacuations are conducted in the Library and Arthur G. Coons Administrative Center. and staff also will evacuate from the Johnson Student Center.
-This test is announced to students, staff, and faculty with a series of emails.
+Occidental participates in the California's Great ShakeOut "Drop, Cover and Hold On" drill held the third Thursday of October every year.
+The entire campus community participates in the Great ShakeOut drill; extended drills with building evacuations are conducted in the Library and Arthur G. Coons Administrative Center, and staff also will evacuate from the Johnson Student Center.
+This test is announced to students, staff, and faculty with a series of emails, which also give instructions regarding what to do in an earthquake and during the drill.
+The Great ShakeOut is a chance for all first responders on campus to test their coordination efforts and evaluate how, or if, any emergency plans need to be improved or supported through modification, additional training, or otherwise.